crguezl/learning-vue-geting-started-guide/src/events.md

 (that was triggered by click on the button).

-When called, the method `showAdvice` receives as arguments the additional arguments of the `this.$emit('give-advice', this.possibleAdvice[randomAdviceIndex])`: that is, the randomly generated element of the `possibleAdvice` array
+When called, the method `showAdvice` receives as arguments the additional arguments of the `this.$emit('give-advice', this.possibleAdvice[randomAdviceIndex])`: that is, the randomly generated element of the `possibleAdvice` array.

+This mechanism allows to the root component to obtain information from the child component `magic-eight-ball`

 <script>